BarbWire-1/curved-text/readme.md

 Setting the radius r < 0 switches the appearance of your text to bottom-curved.

-Due to the structure of the `<symbol><use>` which represents the curved-text element, there are only a few exceptions, needing a `<set>` in SVG or specific identifiers in CSS.
+Due to the structure of the `<symbol><use>` which represents the curved-text element, there are a few cases in which you'll need a `<set>` in SVG or specific identifiers in CSS.
 For available attributes/properties and how to set/call, please see the table at the end of [installation and usage](usage.md).
-Here you also find instructions for installing and getting started.
+There you'll also find instructions for installing and getting started.

 (For detailed examples of usage and syntax, please have a look at the [syntax attachment](snippets.md).)